AnakamaTH/anakamath/README.md

 I mostly code in: batch, HTML and CSS.
 (I *used* to code a bit in assembly, not anymore.)

-<sub>Statistics are kind of buggy and misses a few hundred commits and a hundred thousand of lines of code.</sub>
+<sub>Statistics are kind of buggy and misses a few hundred commits and hundred thousand lines of code.</sub>

 **[More detailed about me.](https://anakama.xyz)**
 ***